-If you have any type of medical restrictions or any change of health status during your clinical experience, you MUST obtain a release from your health care provider that you can safely provide care in a clinical setting and that you can fulfill all of the essential functional abilities.
-Submit a copy to your Practicum instructor and the college health nurse prior to being allowed entry into the clinical area.
+If you have any type of medical restrictions or any change of health status during your clinical experience, you MUST obtain a release from your health care provider that you can safely provide care in a clinical setting and that you can fulfill all the essential functional abilities.
+Submit a copy to your Practicum instructor and program director prior to being allowed entry into the clinical area.